fbef0102/Rotoblin-AZMod/README.md

   * Hunter dmg: Chest 90->130, Stomach 112.5->130
   * Limit: 1
   * FF Protect Range: 25
   > **Developer Comment:** As we've noticed in L4D1, the Uzis were completely nothing and shotguns were taking over everything.
-In the release of Roto-AZMod, I want to make the Uzi more attractiv, which result into the Uzi having more advantages.
+In the release of Roto-AZMod, I want to make the Uzi more attractive, which result into the Uzi having more advantages.
 And there can be a sniper in a team, this Hunting Rifle is nerfed a lot as you can see rate of fire is very slow.
 Peope can choose thier desired weapons.
 Each performs one's own best part in a team.

 - - - -
 ### Score Calculation(!health/!bonus) ###